geneontology/geneontology.github.io/_docs/GO-term-elements.md

 ### Unique identifier and term name

-Every term has a human-readable term name—e.g. mitochondrion, glucose transport, amino acid binding—and a GO ID, a unique seven digit identifier prefixed by GO:, e.g. GO:0005125 or GO:0060092.
+Every term has a human-readable term name—e.g. mitochondrion, glucose transmembrane transport, amino acid binding—and a GO ID, a unique seven digit identifier prefixed by GO:, e.g. GO:0005739 or GO:1904659.

 ### Aspect